Analyzing Duckhorn Portfolio (NAPA) and The Competition

 |2.41

-Duckhorn Portfolio presently has a consensus price target of $24.25, indicating a potential upside of 30.45%.
-As a group, “Beverages” companies have a potential upside of 90.02%.
-Given Duckhorn Portfolio’s peers higher probable upside, analysts clearly believe Duckhorn Portfolio has less favorable growth aspects than its peers.
+Duckhorn Portfolio currently has a consensus price target of $24.25, indicating a potential upside of 31.15%.
+As a group, “Beverages” companies have a potential upside of 89.95%.
+Given Duckhorn Portfolio’s peers higher possible upside, analysts clearly believe Duckhorn Portfolio has less favorable growth aspects than its peers.

 22.4% of Duckhorn Portfolio shares are held by institutional investors.
-Comparatively, 34.0% of shares of all “Beverages” companies are held by institutional investors.
+Comparatively, 36.3% of shares of all “Beverages” companies are held by institutional investors.
 3.7% of Duckhorn Portfolio shares are held by company insiders.
-Comparatively, 17.1% of shares of all “Beverages” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Comparatively, 17.8% of shares of all “Beverages” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 The Duckhorn Portfolio, Inc. produces and sells wines in North America.
 It offers wines under a portfolio of brands, including Duckhorn Vineyards, Decoy, Kosta Browne, Goldeneye, Paraduxx, Calera, Migration, Canvasback, Greenwing, and Postmark.
 The company sells wines to distributors, and directly to retail accounts and consumers.
 The company was formerly known as Mallard Intermediate, Inc. and changed its name to The Duckhorn Portfolio, Inc. in February 2021.
 The Duckhorn Portfolio, Inc. was founded in 1976 and is headquartered in Saint Helena, California.